People Are Tweeting #IBelieveHer Following The Acquittal Of Two Rugby Players Accused Of Rape

 Author Claire Allan expressed sympathy for the woman.

 The online outrage wasn't confined to Northern Ireland.
-Irish actress Tara Flynn and presenter Sarah McInerney, also tweeted using the hashtag.
+Irish actor Tara Flynn and presenter Sarah McInerney also tweeted using the hashtag.

 Others using the hashtag are donating to charities that help those who have been sexually assaulted.